 Investors typically keep vacation rental properties for more than five years, making them a buy-and-hold investment strategy.
 Some investors keep these properties in the family for long-term wealth, while others sell when they can no longer enjoy them.

 For more information on buying vacation rental property, check out our in-depth guide on how to buy a vacation rental property, which includes things like what to look for in a vacation rental property and what areas to buy in.

-Where to Get a Vacation Rental Property Loan
+Where to Get Vacation Rental Property Financing

 Finding the right lender for your vacation rental property doesn’t have to be a headache.
 Fill out a short form on LendingTree and let lenders compete for your business.
 Their online marketplace lets you quickly compare rates, offers, and find a good fit.
 See your options online in minutes.